zk4x/zyx/zyx/README.md

 For more details, there is a [book](https://zk4x.github.io/zyx).

-## Rust version

-Zyx currently only supports latest rust stable version.
-Zyx also requires std, as it accesses files (like cuda, hip and opencl runtimes), env vars (mostly for debugging) and also some other stuff that requires filesystem.

 ## Lazyness

 Tensors do not get realized automatically.
 Realization happens only when user accesses tensors, or explicitly using Tensor::realize function.